stylegan-human/StyleGAN-Human/README.md

 ### System requirements
 * The original code bases are [stylegan (tensorflow)](https://github.com/NVlabs/stylegan), [stylegan2-ada (pytorch)](https://github.com/NVlabs/stylegan2-ada-pytorch), [stylegan3 (pytorch)](https://github.com/NVlabs/stylegan3), released by NVidia

-* We tested in Python 3.8.5 and PyTorch 1.9.1 with CUDA 11.1 as well as Pytorch 1.7.1 with CUDA 10.1.
+* We tested in Python 3.8.5 and PyTorch 1.9.1 with CUDA 11.1.
 (See https://pytorch.org for PyTorch install instructions.)

 ### Installation
 To work with this project on your own machine, you need to install the environmnet as follows: